 - Slice into pieces,

-Regardless of which topping combination you choose, this frozen yogurt bark is sure to a hit with the whole family!
-Whip up a batch today, break it into pieces, and store it in an airtight container in the freezer for a healthy, cooling and refreshing snack on a hot summer day.
+Regardless of which topping combination you choose, this frozen yogurt bark is sure to be a hit with the whole family!
+Whip up a batch today, break it into pieces, and store it in an airtight container in the freezer for a healthy, cooling, and refreshing snack on a hot summer day.

 More Healthy Frozen Desserts: